 Glass Magazine is a hub for QUT student content; from the creative, to the critical, to the newsworthy.
 Founded in 2019 by the QUT Guild, in just over a year Glass has grown from a fairly insular, creative-focused community publication to a diverse publication archived in the State Library of Queensland and drawing in 50,000 annual online views.

 And we’re only growing.

-In 2020, Glass will publish four print magazines alongside our regular digital content.
+In 2021, Glass will publish print magazines alongside our regular digital content.
 This includes work created by our four editors, as well as curated pieces from the QUT community.
 Read our print issues here.

 Our Role As A Student Publication